sumiya11/Groebner.jl/docs/index.md

 using Pkg; Pkg.add("Groebner")
 ```

+## Features

+Groebner.jl features:

+- Gröbner bases over integers modulo a prime and over the rationals
+- Gröbner trace algorithms
+- Multi-threading by default

-See [Interface](interface) for a description of all exported functions.
-For a quick introduction to Groebner bases we refer to [Tutorials](tutorial).
-Meanwhile, below are simple examples.
+See [Interface](interface) page for a list of all exported functions.

 ## Examples

-Currently, polynomials from AbstractAlgebra.jl, DynamicPolynomials.jl, and Nemo.jl
+As input, Groebner.jl supports polynomials from AbstractAlgebra.jl, DynamicPolynomials.jl, and Nemo.jl.
-are supported as input.

 ### with AbstractAlgebra.jl